Cluster Guide

 • you need a second opinion on a niche or regional track

 SoundHound officially supports music you hear, sing, or hum, and its own help docs recommend humming for at least 10 seconds in a quiet setting.
 See SoundHound’s music search help page and voice identification examples for current workflow guidance.
+If you specifically searched whether Shazam can identify humming, use Shazam for music playing around you and use Google, Midomi, or SoundHound for melody-only humming.

 If the problem starts inside a reel, clip, or upload, switch workflows and follow our guide on how to find a song from a video.